 Charges after US Capitol insurrection roil far-right groups

 Former President Donald Trump’s lies about a stolen 2020 election united right-wing supporters, conspiracy theorists and militants on Jan.
 6. But the aftermath of the insurrection is roiling two of the most prominent far-right extremist groups at the U.S. Capitol that day.
-Dozens of members and associates across the Proud Boys and the Oath Keepers have been charged with crimes.
-Some local chapters including in Seattle, Las Vegas, Indiana and Alabama cut ties with national leadership after the deadly siege.
+More than three dozen members and associates across the Proud Boys and the Oath Keepers have been charged with crimes.
+Some local chapters cut ties with national leadership after the deadly siege.
 Proud Boys leader Henry “Enrique” Tarrio called for a pause in rallies, and one Oath Keeper has agreed to cooperate against others charged in the insurrection.
 Tarrio says his group has “been through the wringer.”